buehler/mse-project-thesis-1/sections/02_definitions.md

 operating systems and therefore better use the given resources [@github:kubernetesWebsite].

-Kubernetes is a major player in "Container Deployment" as seen in {@fig:kubernetes_container_evolution} and supports teams with the following features according to the documentation [@github:kubernetesWebsite]:
+Kubernetes is a major player, among others like "Docker Swarm" or "Cloud Foundry", in "Container Deployment" as seen in {@fig:kubernetes_container_evolution} and supports teams with the following features according to the documentation [@github:kubernetesWebsite]: